Accepted at the ISBM Governing Council in Budapest, Hungary, on 28th August 2012

 ARTICLE II: MEMBERSHIP

 Section 1.
-As noted in the Charter, the ISBM will function as a federation of national/regional societies.
+As noted in the Charter, the ISBM will function as a federation of national/regional and more specialized scientific societies.
 Two classes of membership, Full and Affiliate, will be offered to applicant societies.

 Section 2.
-Full Membership Full Membership will be available to all national/regional societies of behavioral medicine (or equivalent) whose charters and bylaws conform to the tenets of the ISBM: - Multidisciplinary membership - Balance between biomedical and behavioral/social sciences - Subscribe to the definition of behavioral medicine as noted in the Charter of ISBM.
+Full Membership Full Membership will be available to all national/regional and more specialized scientific societies of behavioral medicine (or equivalent) whose charters and bylaws conform to the tenets of the ISBM: - Multidisciplinary membership - Balance between biomedical and behavioral/social sciences - Subscribe to the definition of behavioral medicine as noted in the Charter of ISBM.

 Section 3.
 Applicants Applicants will be asked to submit copies of: their Charter; Bylaws; and a list of members, including their degrees and disciplines; and a list of officers and their credentials (e.g., brief curriculum vitae), in preparation for applying to the ISBM for membership.
 Completed applications will be forwarded to the Chair of the Membership Committee for consideration by the Board, which will make a recommendation to the Governing Council.
 If the Board’s recommendation is positive, representatives of the applying organization will be invited to participate in the next Governing Council meeting, during which they will review the development, goals and current status of their organization.
 Based on this information, the Governing Council will consider the election of this organization to full membership, based on a two-thirds majority vote.
 If the Board’s recommendation is not favorable, the Board shall consult with the applicant society about the issues that need to be addressed.
 For societies who have applied for Full Membership, and have met most but not all of the formal requirements, the Governing Council may extend Provisional Membership by a two-thirds majority vote.